isaacto/cronrepo/README.md

 This allows you to have a cron directory containing jobs that runs differently on different targets, e.g., different machines.

-Multiple taglines may be created for the same target.
+Multiple taglines may be created for the same target, in the same job file.
 It is at times handy to be able to differentiate them.
 We can add a "job ID" to the above line, like this:

     # CRON@alice%second:5:11-20/2 05 01-07 * 2,4 + foo bar

 The job ID consists of word characters (letters, digits and underscores).
-The job ID is set as the environment variable CRONREPO_JID.
+The job ID is set as the environment variable CRONREPO_JID during the execution of the job.

 The above job shows two more features of the tagline: